How decisions are made

 - principal investigator’s ability and experience in terms of project management

-- PI’s and research team’s ability to manage funds granted
+- demonstrated ability of the PI and research team to manage research funds

 - how the project’s researchers are connected to the Finnish scientific community

-- potential for undermining trust in the impartiality and independence of the Academy’s operations.
+- potential for undermining trust in the impartiality and independence of the Research Council’s operations.

-In addition to the Academy’s science policy objectives, the decision-making bodies have their own criteria and policies on funding decision-making (e.g. different emphases between funding instruments considered in preparing funding decisions).
-These criteria and policies will be published on the Academy’s website before each call opens.
+Our decision-making bodies also have their own criteria and policies for funding decisions (e.g. different emphases between funding instruments).
+These criteria and policies are published on our website before each call opens.

 You can find the previous funding criteria for the Strategic Research Council on the Strategic Research Council’s website.